cs4241-21a/final_project/README.md

 Since novel client devices are very powerful for that level of computation but sending all the files down the pipe just to be sorted/filtered on the client side may lag up the loading.
 There don't seem to be one single conclusion, but I decided that I will make filtering computations happen on server side to reduce network usages between server and client, and sorting computations on client side to save server computation.

 Update: I have looked more into the feasibility of having each user occupy a collection.
-Since someone compares MongoDB collections as SQL tables, I am going to implement that instead.
+Since someone compares mongoDB collections as SQL tables, I am going to implement that instead.
 I will have a collection that is always connected as the table to store users and their information, and create a collection when a user is created.

 Update: I finished refactoring the server code from one collection for all users to one user per collection.
 Got rid of a lot of chunky code resulted from embedded array of objects.
 It's much fresher to be able to use the driver's native functions instead of using `updateOne()` for everything.